Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \Subsubsubsection{Detailed description}

-MMR's main algorithm (appearing as operation $\mathsf{propose}(v)$) comprises three phases.
-After initialization (line~\ref{lnMMR:init}), Algorithm~\ref{alg:consensusNon} enters a do forever loop (lines~\ref{lnMMR:doForever}--\ref{lnMMR:endLoop}) that executes endlessly, reflecting the non-deterministic nature of its termination guarantees.
+MMR's main algorithm (appearing as the $\mathsf{propose}(v)$ operation) comprises three phases.
+After initialization (line~\ref{lnMMR:init}), Algorithm~\ref{alg:consensusNon} enters a do forever loop (lines~\ref{lnMMR:doForever}--\ref{lnMMR:endLoop}) that executes endlessly, reflecting the non-deterministic nature of its completion guarantees.
 Every iteration signifies a new round of the protocol by initiating with a round number increment (line~\ref{lnMMR:incrRound}) and is performed via the following phases.

 \begin{itemize} \item \emph{Query the estimated binary values (lines~\ref{lnMMR:1stBcast}--\ref{lnMMR:ret1stBcast})}: The estimate $est$ is broadcast via the $\mathsf{bvBroadcast}()$ protocol.
-Due to the BV-termination property, eventually, the set $\mathit{binValues}[r]$ is populated with at least one binary value, $w$.
-Even though the system might not reach the final value of the set during round $r$, by BV-validity we know that any value in the set is an estimated value during round $r$ of at least one correct processor.
+Due to the BV-completion property, eventually, the set $\mathit{binValues}[r]$ is populated with at least one binary value, $w$.
+Even though the system might not reach the final value of the set during round $r$, by BV-validity we know that any value in the set is an estimated value during round $r$ of at least one correct node.

 \item \emph{Inform about the query results (lines~\ref{lnMMR:2ndBcast}--\ref{lnMMR:ret2ndBcast})}: The auxiliary message, $AUX(w)$, carrying the value of $\mathit{binValues}[r]$ is broadcast.
-Note that all the correct processors, $p_j$, broadcast $w\in values_j[r]$, \ie a value that is estimated by at least one correct processor.
-However, arbitrary binary values can be broadcast by the Byzantine processors.
+Note that all the correct nodes, $p_j$, broadcast $w\in values_j[r]$, \ie a value that is estimated by at least one correct node.
+However, arbitrary binary values can be broadcast by the Byzantine nodes.